YSulekha/WatchFace/README.md

 # Go Ubiquitous

 The Go Ubiquitous is a wearable watch face for Sunshine to run on an Android Wear device.
-Sunshine Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
+Sunshine Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.Synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.

+Note: Add your openWeatherAPI key to gradle.properties and add google-services.json file for the code to work,

 ##Screenshot